 Full minutes of the Annual General Meeting.

 Resolution Institute was formed on 1 January 2015 when LEADR and The Institute of Arbitrators & Mediators Australia (IAMA) merged.
-To ensure jurisdictional consistency where IAMA dispute resolvers are to be nominated within contractual dispute resolution clauses, following the merger IAMA remained as an active pubic company (ABN 80 008 520 045).
-Resolution Institute has been appointed by the Board of IAMA to administer its operations.
-The positions of state and national IAMA Presidents have been appointed to the Chair of Resolution Institute.
+Following the merger, IAMA remains as an active public company (ABN 80 008 520 045) with Resolution Institute appointed by the Board of IAMA to administer its operations.
+This ensures where IAMA is noted as a nominating authority for dispute resolvers in existing dispute resolution clauses the Chair of Resolution Institute can undertake such nomination.
+The positions of state Chair and national IAMA President have been appointed to the Chair of Resolution Institute.